Student Career Timeline

 - Continue updating your resume and cover letter.

-- Check out on-campus and off-campus recruiting events each semester (interviews; mock interviews; TGIF Job, Internship and Career Expo; Career Fest; and Stark County Collegiate Job Fair).
+- Check out on-campus and off-campus recruiting events each semester (interviews; mock interviews; TGIF Job, Internship and Career Expo; Career Fest; and Greater Canton Collegiate Job and Internship Fair).

 - Update your career portfolio.